My Employer Doesn’t Want Me To Have Medical Appointments During Work Hours – What Should I Do?

 Mar 25, 2020 | Employment Concerns

-So what happens if your employer takes issue with the fact that you have a scheduled appointment within your regular working hours?
-Let’s take a few minutes to go over our suggestions.
+So what happens if your employer takes issue with you having a scheduled appointment during your regular working hours?

 Medical Appointments During Work Hours – Make sure your priorities are in order